 Letters and parcels:

 Teachers can send and receive mail via the HOPAC post office box.
-To send letters from here pass them onto a member of our operations team.
+To send letters from here pass them onto a member of the operations team.

 Email/internet: